-I came to know about these Pre-historic rock art carvings at Pansoimol on a visit to the Goa State Museum.
+I came to know about this Prehistoric rock art carvings at Pansoimol on a visit to the Goa State Museum.
 And had put it on my to be a visited list.
 But it was an article in the newspaper with pictures of this rock art that made me get up and drive down to this rock by the river Sharawati and admire them first hand.
 It is a long drive from Panaji.
 A good 70+ km’s in the southeast direction.
 We were thankfully staying at Arco Iris a nice Goa Holiday Home.
-The drive was about 30 kms from there. but since we were searching for this it took us almost an hour to reach the place.
+The drive was about 30 km’s from there. but since we were searching for this it took us almost an hour to reach the place.
 Till the village of Rivona and Colomb, we could follow a straight road.

 Signage to Rock Art location

 When a small hand painted board on the right directed us to take a right turn.
 After this, we were on a road that was not kuchha but it was not pucca either.
 After following some fallen ASI boards we reached a dead end.
 All we could see was a small rivulet and a thatched hut there.
 We got down and a man in tomato red T-shirt stepped out wearing a welcome smile.
 Almost like the one you expect from a cast away when he gets to see a human being after a long time.
-He was the ASI guard for the site and we crossed his office cum hut to reach the huge rock, where his own cloths were spread out to dry.
+He was the ASI guard for the site and we crossed his office cum hut to reach the huge rock, where his own clothes were spread out to dry.

 Prehistoric Rock Carvings at Pansoimol, Goa (Usgalimal)